 - Dreaming of Things to Come: Salmaron claims some ability to foresee the future in his dreams.
 His predictions are far from accurate, however.
 See the entry for Prophecies Are Always Right.

-- Fanservice: This movie could be said to have something for everyone, featuring unclad slave girls, oiled-up muscle men in gladiator armor, and a mostly-topless Amazon.
+- Fanservice Extra: This movie could be said to have something for everyone, featuring unclad slave girls and oiled-up muscle men in gladiator armor as minor characters/extras.

 - Five-Man Band

 - Fur Bikini: Kaira wears half of one.
 The bottom half, to be precise.
 For formal occasions, she wears a leather bra.
-The rest of the time, she is quite comfortable wearing nothing but a cloak, a loincloth and a scowl.
+The rest of the time, she is quite comfortable wearing nothing but a cloak, a loincloth, sandals and a scowl.

 - Heroic Comedic Sociopath: Much of Deathstalker's behavior, particularly his treatment of women.